cvglobaldev/Daily-Message-Creator-Tool/replit.md

   - **Bot Management Pages**: Uses optimized SQL queries with joins and aggregations to fetch bot counts in a single query, eliminating N+1 query problems across all pages (bot management, CMS, chat management).
   - **Analytics Dashboard**: Reduced from 200+ queries to 3-4 queries using SQL CASE aggregations for journey funnel data and bulk fetching for dropoff calculations, achieving 50x performance improvement.
   - **Progressive Loading UX**: Analytics page displays a loading animation while data loads, improving perceived performance and user experience.
+- **Dynamic Journey Length Management in CMS**: The content management system dynamically adapts to each bot's configured journey duration.
+The journey length filter dropdown automatically includes the bot's actual duration as a selected option (even for non-standard durations like 10 or 45 days), and JavaScript initialization uses the bot's journey_duration_days to display the correct day range on page load.
+This ensures UI consistency between the filter display and content cards across all journey configurations.

 ### System Design Choices
 - **Multi-Bot System**: Enables creation and management of independent bots.